 Picture this.
 You are on the verge of sending an ambitious design out for production.
 As the project comes to an end, you should feel a sense of victory.
 Instead, the atmosphere is tense.
 You should have known that 128Mbit of data storage would be too tight.
 Your heart is racing.
 NOR Flash memory with higher capacities are not available in the same 8-pin package.
 And the cost is much higher.
 As a PCB redesign seems inevitable, NAND Flash furtively appears as a cheaper alternative.
 But your MCU does not feature the needed parallel memory controller.
 As you are picturing yourself in a downward spiral of routing mazes and bit-banging madness, you wake up.
 What a horrible nightmare.

 Fortunately, if this were to happen in real life, you would be covered.
 How?
-Thanks to QSPI NAND, a memory technology specifically designed as a direct alternative to its popular cousin, QSPI NOR.
+Thanks to QSPI NAND Flash, a memory technology specifically designed as a direct alternative to its popular cousin, QSPI NOR.
 Don’t be misled by this premise though: QSPI NAND is a very capable storage solution and a perfectly valid choice on its own.
 But what exactly is QSPI NAND, also known as serial NAND and sometimes SPI NAND?
 How does it compare to QSPI NOR?
 How does it compare to parallel NAND?
 This is what this article is all about.

 An Alternative to QSPI NOR